ansys/pyprimemesh/doc/source/user_guide/connections.rst

         topo_faces=part.get_topo_faces(), topo_beams=[], params=params
     )

-This code prints the results so that you can verify the number of TopoFaces that failed in the scaffold operation:
+This code prints the results so that you can verify the number of topofaces that failed in the scaffold operation:

 .. code-block:: pycon